Projects

 On Saturday, October 26, 2024, continue celebrating with a large public event highlighting the contributions of enslaved Ancestors and their descendants.
 All Trust museum spaces will be free and open to the public.
 Enjoy the following activities:

 • HANDS-ON COOKING PROGRAM: Pre-registered participants will recreate meals prepared by enslaved people in Pensacola, guided by historical and archaeological research.
 Led by Jerome Bias, this program teaches about enslaved cooks, foodways, and open hearth cooking.
-Pre-registration is required.
+This program is now SOLD OUT.
+Please register if you would like to join the waiting list.

 • MINI-WORKSHOP LEARNING LABORATORY (30 minutes each):

-• African American Genealogy Mini-Workshop: Learn about genealogical research and the challenges of tracing enslaved ancestors.
-Experts will share tips and answer questions.
+• 11:30 am African American Genealogy Mini-Workshop: Learn about genealogical research and the challenges of tracing enslaved ancestors.
+John Veasley of the West Florida Genealogical Society will share tips and answer questions.

-• Cemetery Preservation Mini-Workshop: Discover best practices for cemetery preservation, including legal considerations and funding.
-Led by Florida Public Archaeology Network (FPAN) staff.
+• 12:30 pm Cemetery Preservation Mini-Workshop: Discover best practices for cemetery preservation, including legal considerations and funding.
+Led by Florida Public Archaeology Network and UWF Archaeology Institute staff.

-• Archival Research of Enslavement Mini-Workshop: Get introduced to archival research methods and how to access historical documents relevant to enslavement.
+• 2:30 pm African American Archival Research Mini-Workshop: Get introduced to archival research methods and how to access historical documents relevant to enslavement.
+Led by Dean DeBolt, Head of University Archives and West Florida History Center

 • COMMUNITY STAGE: Enjoy performances and storytelling by local artists.
 During transitions, the emcee will share the names and stories of locally enslaved individuals.